tomas-ravalli/fcb-smart-booking/README.md

 The general workflow is as follows:
 1.  **Data Sources** are ingested, focusing on historical `Seient Lliure` patterns and contextual match data.
-2. The **Forecasting Engine** uses a machine learning model to predict the final number of available seats per zone.
+2. The **Forecasting Engine** generates a seat availability forecast that is delivered as a recommendation to the Ticketing Manager.
-3. This forecast is sent to the **Ticketing System**, which opens a corresponding number of seats for advance sale, allowing fans to purchase tickets earlier.
+3. The **Ticketing Manager** reviews the forecast, applies a safety buffer, and pushes the final, approved inventory to the **Ticketing System**.

 <p align="center">
   <img src="./assets/sb-ll.png" alt="Low-level Project Diagram" width="950">